maythamfahmi/CryptoNet/README.md

 Here is some of the examples:

-### Example: Encrypt and Decrypt Content With SelfGenerated AsymmetricKey
+### Example: Encrypt and Decrypt Content With Self-Generated Asymmetric Key
 ```csharp
 ICryptoNet cryptoNet = new CryptoNet();